 The Import Process for Household Goods into Canada

-It is imperative that your personal items arrive after you do, as you will need to present the completed and stamped BS186A form to claim them.
+This advises the Canada Border Services Agency (CBSA) that you are expecting unaccompanied personal effects to arrive into Canada.
+It is imperative that your personal items arrive after you do, as you will need this declaration to be completed before your goods arrive.
 If your household goods arrive before you do, they will need to be stored at the Customs warehouse and you will incur storage costs.
 If they remain in the Customs warehouse for more than 40 days, unless you request an extension, they will be treated as unclaimed.
 After a further 30 days they are subject to disposal and you can no longer claim them.

 From there you can instruct your moving company to deliver your shipment to you, or collect it yourself from the port of entry.
 Success!